Austerlitz Acquisition Co. I (NYSE:AUS) & Genius Sports (NYSE:GENI) Head-To-Head Survey

 |2.88

-Genius Sports has a consensus target price of $13.88, suggesting a potential upside of 444.12%.
-Given Genius Sports’ higher probable upside, analysts clearly believe Genius Sports is more favorable than Austerlitz Acquisition Co.
+Genius Sports has a consensus price target of $13.88, suggesting a potential upside of 439.88%.
+Given Genius Sports’ higher possible upside, analysts plainly believe Genius Sports is more favorable than Austerlitz Acquisition Co.
 I.

 65.5% of Austerlitz Acquisition Co.
-I shares are held by institutional investors.
-Comparatively, 42.1% of Genius Sports shares are held by institutional investors.
+I shares are owned by institutional investors.
+Comparatively, 42.1% of Genius Sports shares are owned by institutional investors.
 Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary